speckly/Kurokami/README.md

 # Kurokami

 Kurokami is a web scraper and live monitoring tool for the marketplace Carousell.
+Includes options such as price range
 > [!NOTE]
 > Support only for SG